World Design Capital 2024 / Exchange Pavilion / Pabellon de Intercambio

 Transforming a “no-man’s-land” into a vibrant nexus, surrounded by socio-political constructs guiding lifelines through channeled streams of perpetual trade and cultural evolution, the “EXCHANGE” embodies a unique spatial metaphor.
 It achieves this by breaking down walls, facilitating unimpeded movement for all inhabitants of this uninhabitable space—an environment designed to host a diverse spectrum of collective experiences.

-The pavilion is made possible by our talented design and fabrication team:
+The Exchange Pavilion is made possible by our talented design and fabrication team:

 Structural Engineering: MDEP Structures